entropyxyz/entropy-docs/docs/01-Intro.md

 ## But is it Decentralized AF?\*\*

 Smart contracts share security and decentralization properties with the underlying network.
 The most basic metric for decentralization is node count.
-At the time of writing (October 2022), there are about [13,500](https://www.nodewatch.io/) Ethereum nodes, and [13,000](https://bitnodes.io/nodes/) Bitcoin nodes.
+At the time of writing (August 2023), there are about [14,700](https://www.nodewatch.io/) Ethereum nodes, and [16,000](https://bitnodes.io/nodes/) Bitcoin nodes.
 However, because each infrastructure provider is only minimally incentivized, the [Ethereum](https://www.statista.com/statistics/1334652/ethereum-eth-biggest-staking-pool-groups/) and [Bitcoin](https://blockchair.com/bitcoin/charts/hashrate-distribution) networks rely on pooled node operators.
 In recent events, [a particular smart contract](https://www.coindesk.com/layer2/2022/09/28/the-problem-tornado-cash-raises-about-base-layer-censorship-on-ethereum/) has been heavily censored on the Ethereum network, as pooled node operators refuse to include transactions involving the smart contract.

 Application chains tend to have fewer nodes than general smart contract platforms.
 But there is an advantage in finding a middle ground: node operators actually run their own nodes.
 Decentralization is not a monolithic property; attempting to increase node count arbitrarily can ironically **decrease the decentralization** of a network.
 By finding a middle ground in node count, a network can avoid 3 node pools controlling over 50% of a network's resources.